 If we had to choose one thing that made our visit to Iraqi Kurdistan stand out against all of the other travel we have have done thus far, we both agreed that it would be how wonderful the Kurds are.

-The Kurds, or the Kurdish people, are most definitely not Arabs.
-Though they are Muslim, Kurdish culture is completely different, and so is their history.
+The Kurdish people are most definitely not Arabs.
+They may share the same religion (Islam), but Kurdish culture is completely different, and so is their history.

-The Kurds are the largest ethnic group in the world without their own nation.
-Their homeland has been occupied by various empires for millennia, but their loyalty lies with their culture.
-Wherever and however they, they will always consider themselves Kurds first.
+There are an estimated 35 million Kurds worldwide.
+They are the largest ethnic group in the world without their own nation.
+Plus, no matter where and how they live, they always consider themselves Kurds first.

-Today, their estimated worldwide population is 35 million.
-Kurds comprise between 23% to 25% of Iraq’s population, and they have one of the highest birth rates of any group in the Middle East. (source)
+In Iraq, between 23% to 25% of the population is Kurdish, and they have one of the highest birth rates of any group in the Middle East.

 One other thing we noticed: The Kurds are extremely honest.
 You can walk through the Central Bazaar in Erbil and see tables full of U.S. dollars and SIM cards.
 Owners have no problem with taking a tea break with friends and leaving their stalls unmanned.
 They know no one will touch it while they are gone.

 According to Wikipedia, Arabic isi the most widely spoken language in Iraq (specifically Mesopotamian Arabic).
 Kurdish is the second most spoken.